 Because cricothyrotomy is a rarely performed but potentially life-saving procedure of last resort in the patient with a failed airway, clinicians responsible for airway management must retain familiarity with the necessary equipment and relevant anatomy.
 While debate continues regarding the merits and risks of various approaches or techniques for performing the procedure, it remains clear that skill acquisition and maintenance are vital.
 We suggest that emergency clinicians responsible for airway management review the anatomy and practice with the equipment needed for cricothyrotomy several times each year.

 Performance of cricothyrotomy in adults is reviewed here.
 Other aspects of difficult airway management are discussed separately.
-(See "Rapid sequence intubation in adults" and "The failed airway in adults" and "The difficult airway in adults".)
+(See "Rapid sequence intubation for adults outside the operating room" and "The failed airway in adults" and "The difficult airway in adults".)

 - Jackson, C. Tracheotomy.
 Laryngoscope 1909; 18:285.